rchakode/oneinsight/README.md

 oneInsight consists of the following components:

-* A backend cron script to pool host information from OpenNebula periodically, it relies on the OpenNebula's XML-RPC API.
+* A backend cron script to pool host information from OpenNebula periodically, it relies on the OpenNebula's

+  -RPC API.
 * A Web frontend for visualizing the pooled host information.
 It's a fully HTML/Ajax/Javascript stack built on top of modern Web libraries, such as, RaphaëlJs, jQuery, and Bootstrap.
 A web server, like Apache and nginx, is